-Contraindications/Warnings24
+Contraindications/Warnings

 Hypersensitivity to any ARB is a contraindication.
-The HCTZ component in the combination agents is contraindicated in patients with a sulfa allergy.
+The HCTZ component in the combination agents is contraindicated in patients with anuria or a sulfa allergy.

-ARBs should be used with caution in patients that are volume and salt depleted patients, have hyperkalemia, and have unilateral and bilateral renal artery stenosis.
+ARBs should be used with caution in patients that are volume and salt depleted, have hyperkalemia, or have unilateral and bilateral renal artery stenosis.